|The Human Resources military-industrial complex

 The horizontal 360

 Geometers will at once recognise that 360 degrees describes a complete revolution in a plane of two, and not three, dimensions.
-This got us wondering: if, as per modern dogma, employment really is a “two way conversation”, in which each side has obligations and rights; a symbiotic ecosystem where each party works for the enduring benefit of the other, then where is the company performance appraisal?
-At what point do staff get to say to their corporate overlords, and the gilded agents who occupy its executive suite that they have lacked focus, been ineffective, failed to deliver on key expectations?
+This got us wondering: if, as per modern dogma, employment really is a “two way conversation”, in which each side has obligations and rights; a symbiotic ecosystem where each party works for the enduring benefit of the other, then when do the workers get the chance to appraise the company’s performance?
+At what point do staff get to say to their corporate overlords and their earthly representatives, those gilded agents who occupy its executive suite that they have lacked focus, been ineffective, failed to deliver on key expectations?

 “Ah, but that is the employee survey!” they will cry.
 But it isn’t, is it?
 This is the change paradox: management is, in this regard, like that pestering email sent from an unmonitored account: good for communication in one way only.
 Talking, not listening.
 A skilfully contrived questionnaire, begging questions already answered in management’s own meta-theory, cannot critically assess management’s performance.
 All answers it yields, 1 through 5, are of a piece with the existing theory of the game.
 The paradigm governs what count as good questions as well as what could as good answers.
 Thanks to the agency problem, we feel this to be necessarily so: no agent designs a survey designed to prove her own redundancy.
 The employee survey is prisoner of the paradigm from which it emanates.